ralfkonrad/quantlib_for_maven/README.md

 improvements, or would like to add support for additional platforms, please feel free to open an issue or submit a pull request.

+Please keep in mind: This maven module does not add any new functionality to QuantLib and QuantLib-SWIG.
+It just uses their official releases[^2] to build a maven module from it.
+If e.g. the above European option unit tests runs on your machine you probably do not want to open an issue or pull request here but more likely in QuantLib or QuantLib-SWIG itself.

 When contributing, please adhere to the following guidelines:

 - Clearly describe the problem or improvement in the issue or pull request.